Powered By Expert Team Quality Product Global Service

 The connection between perception and motor skills is crucial for a preschooler’s overall development.
 Sensory perceptual motor skills allow children to use their senses to guide their physical movements.
 If a child has difficulty processing sensory input, it can lead to challenges in coordination and physical tasks.

-By engaging in activities that strengthen this connection, such as fun activities for perceptual motor skills or examples of perceptual motor skills that involve visual tracking or tactile play, children can improve their sensory processing abilities and motor coordination.
+Children can improve their sensory processing abilities and motor coordination by engaging in activities that strengthen this connection, such as fun activities for perceptual motor skills or examples of perceptual motor skills involving visual tracking or tactile play.

 Perception and Motor Skills